Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Pyramidal peaks

 A pyramidal peak is a high mountain whose surroundings have been eroded as corries.
 Three or more corries eroding back-to-back (similarly to how arêtes form) result in this sharp peak forming.
-There are typically distinct ridges visible all the way to the summit, representing the boundary between corries.
+There are typically distinct aretes visible all the way up to the peak, representing the boundary between corries.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Matterhorn.jpg) *The Matterhorn in the European Alps.
 It is a great example of a pyramidal peak.*